matthew-ranford/fresh-and-faded/README.md

 # Fresh & Faded Barbershop

 ## Initial Design In Progress
 - v2 has now been merged to main and waiting on further information to update the application

+- For this application, i'm building a site for my friends barbershop business and trying to integrate new technologies while making a site that represents him and his business well!

 ## New Technologies I'm Trialing
 - Bootstrap